teal-language/tl/docs/tutorial.md

 and against nil, and casting it into other values using the `as` operator.

-Some Lua libraries use complex dynamic types that can't be easily represented in tl.
+Some Lua libraries use complex dynamic types that can't be easily represented in Teal.
 In those cases, using any and making explicit casts is our last resort.

 ## Const variables

-tl supports the `<const>` annotation, like that of Lua 5.4 (it works at compile time, even if you're running a different version of Lua).
+Teal supports the `<const>` annotation, like that of Lua 5.4 (it works at compile time, even if you're running a different version of Lua).
 Do note however that this is an annotation for variables, and not values: the contents of a value set to a const variable are not constant: